JayWood/the-seo-framework/readme.txt

 	* Link relationship on the second Page was pointing to itself.
 	* The SEO Bar within Terms minor pixel overflow on small screens.
 	* Unneeded Page navigation confirmation warning when deleting post.
+	* Extra check for scalar types in cache key generation on global variables.
 	* Pinging the Search Engines of sitemap changes now won't happen on post creation.
-	* TODO External URL's work now in custom 301 redirect.
+	* External URL's to a root domain without slash now work correctly in custom 301 redirect.
+	* Servers that don't support PCRE will now have 301 redirects parsed correctly.
-	* TODO Archive rel next/prev pagination links now also work on the Blog Page.
+	* Archive rel next/prev pagination links now also work on the Blog Page.
-	* TODO The Home Page can't get assigned `noindex` anymore through wrong customizer settings and believing it to be empty.
 * **Removed:**
 	/
-	* Shortlink URL from home page, as it's quite useless and self referring there.
+	* Shortlink URL from Homepage, as it's quite useless and self referring there.
-	* Yahoo Pinging option and initiation, as they've moved to Bing (oops).
+	* Yahoo Pinging option and initiation, as they've moved to Bing quite some time ago (oops).
+	* WPMUdev Avatars support.
+As WordPress core has taken over this feature and it was unreliable.

 **For developers:**